Last Updated on December 7, 2023

 There’s also the Cattle Raisers Museum, which will regale you with the history of the Texas ranching industry.
 Also visit Thistle Hill, the last surviving mansion of cattle baron era, only five miles away.

 If you haven’t yet had your fill of western action on your Texas road trip, join the crowds at the Stockyards Championship Rodeo.
 It’s held every Friday and Saturday night.

 If you can break the kids away from the cowboys and cowgirls, you may also want to take a ride on the Grapevine Vintage Railroad.

 End Your Texas Road Trip in Saint Jo

-To follow the Chisholm Trail to the Oklahoma border on the Red River, continue on I-35 north to Gainsville.
+If possible, certainly continue to follow the Chisholm Trail to the Oklahoma border on the Red River. continue on I-35 north to Gainsville.
 There take Route 82 west to Route 81 and the Red River.